corvusdeinanis/cuddlyspaceship/content/Clinical Psychology.md

 branch of [[Psychology]]

 >[!CHECK]
->called psychopathology and abnormal psychology
+>also called psychopathology and abnormal psychology?

 - abnormal
 - maladaptive
 - deviant

-4 Ds - Indicatiors of Abnormality
+4 Ds - Indicators of Abnormality
 Distress -
 Dysfunction -
 Danger -